jenna-jordan/git-novice-speedrun/episodes/7_branches.md

 :::::::::::::::::::::::::::::::::::::: questions

-- "What are branches?"
+- What are branches?
-- "How can I work in parallel using branches?"
+- How can I work in parallel using branches?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- "Understand why branches are useful for:"
+- Understand why branches are useful for:
-- "*working on separate tasks in the same repository concurrently*"
+- *working on separate tasks in the same repository concurrently*
-- "*trying multiple solutions to a problem*"
+- *trying multiple solutions to a problem*
-- "*check-pointing versions of code*"
+- *check-pointing versions of code*
-- "Merge branches back into the main branch"
+- Merge branches back into the main branch

 ::::::::::::::::::::::::::::::::::::::::::::::::